 2004: A scintillating qualifying lap by Jarno Trulli saw the Renault driver start from pole at Monte Carlo, leading the field to take an emotional maiden – and so far, only – F1 victory.
 Behind him it was all action – Schumacher and Montoya collided behind the safety car in the tunnel, of all places! – and Trulli hung on to win from a fast-closing Jenson Button.

 The Form Guide

-The next round of our 2013 RichardsF1.com F1 Predictions Competition is now open for business, and you can enter and edit your predictions for the 2013 Monaco Formula 1 Grand Prix right up until five minutes before qualifying!
+Round 6 of the 2014 RichardsF1.com F1 Predictions Competition is now open for business, and you can enter and edit your predictions for the race right up until five minutes before qualifying!

 - which driver will win pole position and the race

 - which two teams will earn the best finishes in the race